Current-induced re-entrant superconductivity and extreme nonreciprocal superconducting diode effect in valley-polarized systems: Formalism

-\section{The current-induced valley polarization modulations}
+\subsection{The current-induced valley polarization modulations}

 In twisted graphene systems, it is found that a dc current could modulate and even switch the valley polarization \cite{Sharpe,Serlin,Su,Ying,HeWY,Huang}.
 We here illustrate it from a nonequilibrium ballistic quantum transport.
-In Fig.~\ref{FIG1}(a), under an external bias $V$, an applied current $j_{ext}$ flows from the source to drain.
-The Fermi level of electrons with positive (negative) velocities will rise (fall) $\frac{eV}{2}$, compared to the Fermi level $E_{f}$ in equilibrium \cite{Datta}.
-Considering intravalley inversion symmetry-broken bands ($\epsilon_{k,\tau} \neq \epsilon_{-k,\tau}$), the variation of electron occupation for opposite velocities cannot be offset due to unequal density of states at the Fermi level (indicated by purple dots on colored solid lines).
-Thus, $n_{\tau}$ will change in each valley and is proportional to $j_{ext}$ at a small bias $V$ (see detailed derivations in Appendix A):
+In Fig.~\ref{FIG1}(a), the red solid line and blue solid line schematically correspond to two bands with valley $K$ and valley $K'$, respectively.
+Due to intervalley interaction, there is a spontaneous symmetry breaking as a consequence of two valley band splittings (e.g., the red band is below the blue band).
+Then, under an external bias $V$, an applied current $j_{ext}$ (magenta arrow) will flow through the system and be carried by the energy bands.
+It leads to the Fermi level of electrons with positive (negative) velocities will rise (fall), for simplicity, $\frac{eV}{2}$ relative to the Fermi level $E_{f}$ in equilibrium \cite{Datta}.
+Moreover, if the valley bands are intravalley inversion symmetry-broken bands (i.e., $\epsilon_{k,\tau} \neq \epsilon_{-k,\tau}$), the variation of electron occupation for opposite velocities cannot be offset due to unequal density of states at the Fermi level, as indicated by purple dots (electron occupations) on colored solid lines in Fig.~\ref{FIG1}(a).
+Therefore, $n_{\tau}$ will be changed in each valley and is approximately proportional to $j_{ext}$ at a small bias $V$ (see detailed derivations in Appendix.~\ref{SEC-A}):

-The coefficient $\alpha_{\tau}$ is a function of the modified chemical potential $\tilde{\mu}$ and also the valley splitting field $h_{v}$.
-It relies on the difference between the positive and negative Fermi velocities and will be zero once $\epsilon_{k,\tau} = \epsilon_{-k,\tau}$ (see Appendix A).
-This is well consistent with our picture shown in Fig.~\ref{FIG1}(a).
+The modulation coefficient $\alpha_{\tau}$ is a function of the modified chemical potential $\tilde{\mu}$ and also the valley splitting field $h_{v}$.
+It relies on the difference between the positive and negative Fermi velocities and will be zero once $\epsilon_{k,\tau} = \epsilon_{-k,\tau}$ (see Appendix.~\ref{SEC-A}), which is again consistent with our picture shown in Fig.~\ref{FIG1}(a).

-The variation of $n_{\tau}$ will further alter valley polarization $m=n_{+}-n_{-}$ and the valley splitting field:
+The variation of $n_{\tau}$ in Eq.~(\ref{Eq4}) will further alter valley polarization $m=n_{+}-n_{-}$ and the valley splitting field: